An Ultimate Grand Canyon Tours Guide for 2021

 You can find park information, maps, exhibits, ranger programs, a bookstore, and more at this location.
 It’s the perfect place to start when visiting the North Rim.

-4. Places to Visit at the Grand Canyon
+3. Places to visit at the Grand Canyon

-So you say you want to plan a trip to the Grand Canyon, but where exactly?
-The Grand Canyon National Park has over 1 million acres of land and stretches across northern Arizona from Utah to Nevada!
+So you want to plan a trip to the Grand Canyon, but where exactly?
+The Grand Canyon National Park has over one million acres of land and stretches across northern Arizona from Utah to Nevada!
 To help you plan your trip, here are the most popular places to visit at the Grand Canyon:

 The West Rim of the Grand Canyon is owned and operated by the Hualapai Tribe, so you get a unique historical and cultural perspective from this Grand Canyon stop.
 In addition to the thrilling Grand Canyon Skywalk glass bridge, you also have the opportunity to explore Hualapai Ranch, multiple lookout points, and enjoy traditional native song and dance while on the reservation.
 You can also choose to take a helicopter tour of the Grand Canyon or a relaxing cruise down the Colorado River from this point.